 Easy Chicken Parmigiana Recipe

-Again this is non-traditional, but what is better than gooey melted cheese on crispy chicken?
+What is better than gooey melted cheese on crispy chicken?
 The cheese prevents the marinara sauce from soaking into the breading.
 I know, I thought it was a pretty good idea as well (smug face).

 If you can find already cut, thin chicken breasts like they have in my store, which is a God send, then even better.
-This way you save time having to cut the chicken breasts in half and getting them even is not easy.